Why Oppose?

 Gizmodo, 2025: Tesla Sales Decline

-Ultimately, regardless of whoever runs the factory:
+Ultimately, regardless of whoever runs a factory:

 Green public spaces must not be destroyed and sold off to the highest bidder for private corporate gains.